arei.net - design

 The old site was, well, getting old.
 The big problem was that all of the blogging stuff was custom code and very limited.
 So as any rewrite I wanted to take out that code and use a commercial blog system.
 I also wanted to clean up the directory structure, redo some of the css and put up the new logo art I did a few months ago.

-So, the new site is now up running the Wordpress software.
+So, the new site is now up running the WordPress software.
 It took some massaging to get it just the way I wanted, but after a few hours I eventually got it setup to something usable.

 More changes to the site are coming, but the basic core is there.
 I intend to add links to cross post article urls to other sites like digg and delicious and the like.
 Plus there’s a fair amount of content from the old site that needs to get linked in.
 And a few other flourishes.
 Finally, I will be taking the livejournal site down and redirecting it here so therre’s only one blug to manage.